-In New York City, the number tested since June 15 has ranged from 20,000 to 45,000 individuals daily, and the rolling 7-day average positive testing rate has remained around 1% for this entire time.
+In New York City, based on data reported by New York State, the number tested since June 15 has ranged from 20,000 to 45,000 individuals daily, and the rolling 7-day average positive testing rate has remained around 1% for this entire time.

 We did it!
 We are well below 5%, 9%, 3%, whichever threshold you choose, and on August 7, Governor Cuomo announced that schools across the state would be allowed to reopen.
 So why isn’t everyone racing to reopen schools?
 I suspect this is in great part because we don’t understand what the data really means!
 First, it is very difficult in the chaos of the current politics and frenetic news cycles to find anything reliable on positive infection rates that would give one any true comfort, even at a 1% positive testing rate level.
-Second, even as the state’s database has reported consistent data, various news outlets and public officials occasionally report conflicting data points that cannot be easily reconciled with the public data from the state.
+Second, the data itself is confusing: New York State and New York City both report data for New York City, but their daily positive test rates are different from one another (we understand this is because the city reports positive tests on the date the test was performed, while the state reports positive tests on the day the result was reported to the state—we track both data sets).
+Creating further confusion, various news outlets and public officials occasionally report conflicting data points that cannot be easily reconciled with the public data from the state or the city.
 Third, if one finds anything that seems reliable, it seems to be written in “medical speak” or “science speak” caveated in a hundred ways, and ultimately either indecipherable to the average person or caveated out of practical use.

 We have been fortunate to have had the opportunity to talk with some smart medical/public health experts who have graciously translated some of the medical/science speak for us.
 (Thank you to David Noah and to Charter School Growth Fund and NewSchools Venture Fund, who facilitated key conversations between charter schools and two brilliant medical experts.)
 Following these conversations, which provided greater insight into how to understand the various data points, I have arrived at the conclusion that the relevant data indicates that it is time for us to reopen.
 So how do we look at the data?